Sunday, March 16, 2025 bulletin

 Congregational Prayer

-Hymn of Response VT #240 “Joy to the World”
+Hymn of Response VT #204 Praise to the Living God

 Leading Us in Worship